 The ultrasound attenuation in pure liquids and gels is via absorption only.
 There is no scattering there.
 This allows us to interpret acoustic spectra in rheological terms and to use an acoustic spectrometer as a high frequency rheometer.

-If we combine scattering and absorption in a single mathematical model, such as the ECAH or modification to it, we are forced to use at all times an extended set of input parameters, many of which may be unknown in a given case.
+If we combine scattering and absorption in a single mathematical model, such as the ECAH or modification to it, we are forced to use at all times an extended set of input parameters.
+Many of these parameters may be unknown in a given case.
 Even in the case where a given mechanism may be unimportant, the relevant physical properties may still be required because of the complicated perhaps very nonlinear characteristics of a “unified” approach.
 Separating scattering and absorption opens the way to minimize the number of required input parameters.

 Separation of scattering and absorption phenomena provides more insight as to the nature of the attenuation phenomena.
 The unified approach is like a “black box” .
 We input information and get an answer without any understanding of the processes going on.